|

 How to reduce bothersome barking?

 Whilst barking is a natural means of communication for dogs, too much yappy means no one's happy (sorry, we couldn't help ourselves!)
+Here are our top tips to help reduce bothersome barking:

 Work out why